ajchili/sync/README.md

 # sync
 * Getting started
   * To get started with development, view **CONTRIBUTING.md**
-  * To get started using sync with family/friends, go to [releases](https://github.com/ajchili/sync/releases) and download a previously released version.
-The chrome extension of sync is currently still in development.
+  * To test the current development version please go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/aoifmjackfcjdbnkpgjcljiedejlnimj/publish-accepted?authUser=0&hl=en-US) page and download the extension!
+    * Any suggestions or bugs should be written [here](https://github.com/ajchili/sync/issues).